 - Ride on the right side of the road with traffic.

 - Use correct hand signals when turning or stopping.

 - Stop and look both ways before entering a street.

 - Yield the right-of-way to pedestrians, scooters, and even skateboarders when appropriate.

 [Source: New York State Department of Health].

 Now, if your child was recently involved in an accident, whether it was while they were out riding their bike or even walking, we encourage you to consult with one of our Shreveport, LA accident lawyers at your earliest convenience.
 In certain instances, your child may be eligible to receive compensation that can cover medical expenses and even for their pain and suffering.
 But, in order for our firm to determine this, we must first review the details of the incident.

-You can also visit The Law Offices of Ross Downs at either one of the following locations:
+You can also visit The Downs Law Firm at either one of the following locations:

 517 North Washington Street